Saudi Arabia brings new Company Law into force

 For existing entities, a grace period of two years has been granted to implement any required changes to comply with the new Law.

-“Companies law in the Kingdom has not been amended or updated since 2015, and, with the accelerated development of the corporate and business environment over recent years, the new Companies Law introduces a number of developments critical to ensure alignment with the Kingdom’s Vision 2030,” said Nazar Musa, General Manager of Sovereign PPG Saudi Arabia.
+“Companies law in the Kingdom has not been amended or updated since 2015, and, with the accelerated development of the corporate and business environment over recent years, the new Companies Law introduces a number of developments critical to ensure alignment with the Kingdom’s Vision 2030,” said Nazar Musa, General Manager of Sovereign Saudi Arabia.

 The application process for setting up a business in Saudi Arabia can be complicated, especially for foreigners who are not proficient in Arabic and need support communicating with the authorising agency.